-The base of the 3-ways dowel jig was now ready, and the hardware could be added.
+The base of the 3-ways dowel joint jig was now ready, and the hardware could be added.

 The round metal dowels have a length of 35 mm and a diameter of 10 mm.

-The metal parts were cut manually with my hacksaw.
-The rough edges were trimmed with the file so that there was no burr left.
+I cut the metal parts manually with my hacksaw and trimmed the rough edges with the file so that there was no burr left.

 Because a cut in metal is never perfectly square, I used the following trick:

-The metal was clamped in the drill press.
+I clamped the metal in the drill press.

 That is why it is important to remove all burrs with a file in advance, otherwise, the metal will end up diagonally in the drill press, and you will not get a square result.

-By running the drill press and lowering the metal against a sanding board, the end of the metal is sanded flat.
+By running the drill press and lowering the metal against a sanding board, the end of the metal could be sanded flat.

 Afterward, I was able to make a chamfer by holding the file at a 45-degree angle against the rotating metal.